 The hardness of a material may vary slightly with composition and also with state of aggregation.
 The measurement of hardness is very tricky and often a mark that looks like a scratch is actually a trail of powder left by the supposedly harder material!
 It is really not critical whether the hardness of a mineral is 5 or 5½.
 Fractional hardnesses are reported where the literature has indicated an intermediate value.
-A range in hardness is much more meaningful, and the values reported in this book represent all values encountered in the literature.
+A range in hardness is much more meaningful, and the values reported on this website represent all values encountered in the literature.
 In only one case (kyanite) does the hardness of a mineral vary very widely even within a single crystal.
 In most cases the hardness range reported is very small (one unit).

 Notice that quartz is 7 on the list.
 Quartz is one of the most common minerals on earth and is a major component of common dust.
 That means that simply wiping the dust off of any material softer than quartz will create scratches.
 Of course they will be tiny, even microscopic, but over a period of time they will accumulate.

 In practical terms, this means that a gem softer than quartz will lose its polish and become dull, simply from cleaning it.
 For this reason 7 on the Mohs scale has become a standard for determining if a gem is hard enough for normal wear.
 This isn’t a hard and fast rule, it is more of a guideline.
 (See our article What is a Gem? for more information.)

 Technically, cleavage has to do with how strongly the molecules bind to each other.
 To put it in layman’s terms, it is much like the grain of wood.
 You can easily split a piece of wood along the grain, but going across the grain is much more difficult.